node-webrtc/node-webrtc/docs/build-from-source.md

 ## Prerequisites

+### macOS/Linux

+On macOS and Linux, a reproducible build environment is provided in the form of a Nix dev shell.
+You can install Nix using the [Lix installer](https://lix.systems/install/), then activate the build environment using `nix develop`.

+### Windows

 node-webrtc uses [cmake-js](https://github.com/cmake-js/cmake-js) to build from source.
 When building from source, in addition to the prerequisites required by cmake-js, you will need